Tunnel: Etymology

 The word "tunnel" comes from the Middle English tonnelle, meaning "a net", derived from Old French tonnel, a diminutive of tonne ("cask").
 The modern meaning, referring to an underground passageway, evolved in the 16th century as a metaphor for a narrow, confined space like the inside of a cask.

 History

-It's more likely that the first tunneling was done made by prehistoric people seeking to enlarge their caves.
+It's likely that the first tunneling was done by prehistoric people seeking to enlarge their caves.

-Babylon, about 2200 B.C., it is believed that the first artificial tunnel was constructed.
-To join the temple of Belos with the palace, this was built with the aid of the cut and cover technique.
+It is believed that the first artificial tunnel was constructed in Babylon, in about 2200 B.C.
+This was built to join the temple of Belos with the palace with the aid of the cut and cover technique.

 Some of the earliest tunnels used by humans were paleoburrows excavated by prehistoric mammals.